joe-dorward/samples/tell_me_about_yourself_mindmap_v04.md

 In many ways, working as a Technical Writer is the perfect work for me.
+I love learning, 'getting into' new knowledge domains, and developing a deep enough understanding to share that learning with an audience.

 The primary purpose of this mindmap is to lay out (for myself) the answer to the "Tell me about yourself" request, and secondarily, to lay out (for myself) what I think about my skills, knowledge, and the kind of work I want to do.